 Minimum Liability Insurance Requirements

-Maine has the highest minimum liability limits in the U.S. It also mandates several different types of coverage:
+Maine has some of the highest minimum liability limits in the U.S. It also mandates several different types of coverage:

 - To cover an accident at which you are at fault, you must carry $50,000/$100,000 per person/accident to cover the costs of bodily injury to another party.